 Why are you even internet friends with me guys?
 Who lies to themselves on such a grand scale?

 Anyway.
 Now the burgs.
+These are no easy homemade sweet potato veggie burgers or a Thai veggie burger recipe.
 They’re made out of super moist and tender Zaycon Foods 93% Lean Ground Beef.
 Ya’ll know I’m a fan of Zaycon, considering their meats have made their way into maple bacon gluten free cupcakes, paleo oven baked ribs AND even made some stuffed chicken breasts.

 Are you ready to learn something new that I JUST learned from the hours of my life that I waste watching The Food Network?